-However, this does not mean that such hardware cannot be used during an installation.
-Starting with Debian GNU/Linux 5.0, debian-installer supports loading firmware files or packages containing firmware from a removable medium, such as a USB stick.
+Users who wish to disable firmware lookup entirely can do so by setting the firmware=never boot parameter.
+It's an alias for the longer hw-detect/firmware-lookup=never form.
+Unless firmware lookup is disabled entirely, debian-installer still supports loading firmware files or packages containing firmware from a removable medium, such as a USB stick.
 See Section 6.4 for detailed information on how to load firmware files or packages during the installation.
+Note that debian-installer is less likely to prompt for firmware files now that non-free firmware packages can be included on installation images.